daroczig/CEU-R-mastering/README.md

 ### Week 2

-Add a new function to your `mr` package that queries historical exchange rates for any currency (so configurable `symbol` and `base` currency) for the past number of `days`.
+Create a new git branch in your (above created) git repo for the `mr` package, and introduce a new function there that queries historical exchange rates for any currency (so configurable `symbol` and `base` currency) for the past number of `days`.
 Example run:

 ```r
 > convert_currency('EUR', 'USD', 2)